Navigating the Dashboard

 Traffic Lights

-• Internal: Tests important to the business or on the inside of network/firewall
+• Internal: Tests important to the business or on the inside of network/firewall that an admin user has defined.

-• All Groups: Drill into locations utilizing Google Location
+• All Groups: Drill into sensor groups

-Search; Filters; Alerts; Settings; What’s New:
+Search; Filters; Alerts; Settings (Top Right):

 Keyboard Shortcuts:

-n - notifications and the bell
+n - notifications or incidents

 m – menu